 - In some cases, Cambridge has developed country specific variants to meet local needs, for example in Brunei we developed a suite of Religious Studies Cambridge International A Levels focusing on Islam and the Quran.

-- Cambridge International A Level is used as the national qualification in a number of countries, for example, Mauritius and Brunei.
+- Cambridge International A Level is used as the national qualification in several countries, for example, Mauritius and Brunei.

-- There is a much wider range of subjects available at Cambridge International A Level, for example the wide range of languages offered.
+- Cambridge International A Levels offer a much wider range of subjects, for example the wide range of languages offered.

 - The UCAS UK Qualifications Handbook Entry for Cambridge International A and AS Levels states that: